 And yet, this is often still so lost along the way.

 Think about how you might feel if someone spent days, weeks or even months following up with you, checking in on you .. and then you decide to buy and *poof* you never hear from them again.
 Except maybe at the end of the month (which by the way is a horrible habit).
 We appreciate month end burning the midnight oil, but this is where consistent follow up through the month should happen.

 So, while you go through these next 3 ways to promote customer loyalty, put yourself in the customer shoes.

 #1 Word of Mouth

-We all know how powerful word of mouth marketing is.
-And, customers are the greatest at this.
+We all know how powerful word of mouth marketing is and, customers are the greatest at this.
 Why?
 Because they have no attachment to anyone making or purchase or not.
 They are simply sharing something they love.
-This goes for any industry.
+By the way, this goes for any industry.